ADGEfficiency/course-starter-python/neuapp/blog/hypermodern-python.md

 name='omega' id=None
 ```

+These pydantic types can become the primitive data structures in your Python programs (instead of dictionaries) - making it eaiser for other developers to understand what is going on.

 _Tip_ - you can generate Typescript types from pydantic models - making it possible to share the same data structures with your Typescript frontend and Python backend.

 ## Create CLIs with Typer